blindsidenetworks/scalelite/README.md

 * `SCALELITE_API_PORT`: Runs the SCALELITE_API in custom port number.
 Defaults to 3000.
 * `DEFAULT_LOCALE`: Change the language that user facing pages displays in (currently supports `en`)

+#### Multitenancy
+Scalelite fetches tenant for the current request from the subdomain of the request.
+For example, if current request comes to `foobar.api.rna1.blindside-dev.com/bigbluebutton/api/` and `BASE_URL` is set to `api.rna1.blindside-dev.com/bigbluebutton/api/`, system will scope all the Meetings to a Tenant with name `foobar`
+* `MULTITENANCY_ENABLED`: Enable/Disable multitenancy feature.
+Defaults to `false`
+* `BASE_URL`: Url without subdomain.

 ### Customizing Strings

 If you'd like to customize the strings on certain error pages returned by Scalelite (`recording_not_found`), you can do so by duplicating the locale file and changing whatever lines you see fit.